FAQ

 How can I learn German?

 The Language Center offers free German courses for level A1-B1.
-Please contact them, if you are interested in joining a course in the next semester.
+Sign up in the Moodle course "Registration German courses" (opens in a new window): As an international student a German A1 certificate must be submitted by the end of the 1st semester at the latest.
+If you can't join the HNU A1 course, you can attend private German courses online (opens in a new window) or on site courses in Ulm.
 The Virtual Academy of Bavaria (opens in a new window)also offers virtual German courses for higher levels.
 You can get a certificate and participate free of charge.
-In addition, it is useful to regularly practice one's German language skills outside of class, for example, in a sports course (opens in a new window), a student initiative (opens in a new window) (e.g. the Lokale Erasmus Initiative Neu-Ulm (opens in a new window)) or at the adult education center. (opens in a new window) Besides, you can use Tandem (opens in a new window) or nebenan (opens in a new window) App to connect with people in your area.
+In addition, it is useful to regularly practice one's German language skills outside of class, for example, in a sports course (opens in a new window), a student initiative (e.g. the Lokale Erasmus Initiative Neu-Ulm (opens in a new window)) or at the adult education center. (opens in a new window) Besides, you join Tandem events (opens in a new window) or the local Peerwalk (opens in a new window) to find a language exchange partner.

 After studying